Skip to content

 If you think you may be eligible for a personal health budget, you can discuss this with someone who already provides your healthcare, such as a nurse or physiotherapist.

-You can find out more on the NHS website.
+You can find out more about personal health budgets on the NHS website.

 Top